bioinformatics-polito/EGAsubmitter/README.md

 # Finalisation:
 If the pre-submission part went right, you should go to the [EGA submitter portal](https://submission.ega-archive.org/) to look at your submission: everything should be present: you can look at it to see that everything has been correctly submitted.
 If so, click on the green "FINALISE" button (top right).
 You can again check everything, then you need to pick an expected release date and confirm everything with the "FINALISE SUBMISSION" button.
+Note that, in case of big files, the link between them and the metadata could take some time (it is done by EGA itself), so you could need to wait some time that everything is linked, and then go for the finalization.
+Anyway, in case, an error will prompt after you hit "FINALISE".
-If EGA will reject your submission, a message icon will appear near the main title: clicking on it will reveal the message with the problems the Helpdesk encountered, asking you to correct them.
+Now EGA will check it and admit or refuse: if EGA will reject your submission, a message icon will appear near the main title.
+Clicking on it will reveal the message with the problems the Helpdesk encountered, asking you to correct them.
 In case the message is not clear enough, you can write to the [EGA helpdesk](helpdesk@ega-archive.org) to ask further instruction.

 # How to get EGA assigned ID back:
-After the final submission and final approval by EGA, EGA assigns a specific ID to each identity:
+After the final submission and the approval by EGA, EGA assigns a specific ID to each identity:
 ```
+EGA: EGA Submission ID
 EGAS: EGA Study Accession ID
 EGAN: EGA Sample Accession ID
 EGAR: EGA Run Accession ID
 EGAX: EGA Experiment ID
 EGAD: EGA Dataset Accession ID
-EGAB: EGA Submission ID
 EGAF: EGA File Unique Accession ID
 ```
-These can be useful to have in case of dataset publication, and EGAsubmitter can retrieve these for you!
+These can be useful to have in case of dataset publication, and EGAsubmitter can retrieve them for you!
 Just launch
-`$ ./getEGAIDs.sh` while you are logged in, and it will get the ID of each sample and run, as well as of the Study, DAC, Experiment, Dataset, and Policy, building a final .tsv file where everything is stored here
-*dataset/user_folder/everything_IDs.tsv*
+`$ ./getEGAIDs.sh` while you are logged in, and prompt the EGA submission ID that you can find in the "id" column of the page "My Submissions", or in the url bar after clicking on the submission (e.g.: https://submission.ega-archive.org/submissions/**EGA00000000000**): the tool will download all the information and convert them to tab separated files in
+*dataset/submission/EGASTORE/*

 # File deletion:
 If at any time, you need to delete the files you created, or you want to restart your submission, you can use these commands to delete all the created files.